sendgrid/docs/content/docs/for-developers/sending-email/brite-verify.md

 ![]({{root_url}}/images/briteverify_access_levels.jpg)

-When you are finished, click **Create & View** to generate your API Key.
+When finished, click **Create & View** to generate your API Key.

 <call-out type="warning">

 Remember to store this key somewhere safe because you will not be able to retrieve or restore it once you navigate away from this page.

 </call-out>

 ![]({{root_url}}/images/briteverify_apikey_created.jpg)

 Copy the key then paste it in the textbox in the Briteverify app.
-Make sure that there are no additional spaces when pasting the key.
-If the key is entered incorrectly, an error requesting you to review the info displays.
+Make sure that there are no extra spaces when pasting the key.
+If you enter the key incorrectly, an error requesting you to review the info displays.

 ![]({{root_url}}/images/briteverify_enter_api_key.jpg)

-Once the correct API Key is provided, the applications sync, and you may now verify your SendGrid data.
+Once you provide the correct API Key, the applications sync, and you may now verify your SendGrid data.

 Choose the list you would like to verify and an estimated cost will display.

 ![]({{root_url}}/images/briteverify_sgimport1.jpg)

-Risky emails include Unknown and Accept_all category emails and are preferred to be removed as they can dilute a marketing campaign’s overall performance.
+Risky emails include Unknown and Accept_all category emails.
+Remove these to prevent diluting a marketing campaign’s overall performance.
 Enable the radio button to eliminate risky emails from the final list.

 ![]({{root_url}}/images/briteverify_sgimport2.jpg)

 Next choose **File** as your Export Destination.
-Once the verification is complete the cleaned list will be transferred directly to your SendGrid account.
+Once the verification is complete, BriteVerify transfers the cleaned list directly to your SendGrid account.

 Click **Verify List** to begin the verification.